redpanda-data/connect/resources/docs/processors/list.md

 Passes on a percentage of messages, deterministically by hashing the message and checking the hash against a valid range, and drops all others.

+## `insert_part`

+Insert a new message part at an index.
+If the specified index is greater than the length of the existing parts it will be appended to the end.

+The index can be negative, and if so the part will be inserted from the end counting backwards starting from -1.
+E.g. if index = -1 then the new part will become the last part of the message, if index = -2 then the new part will be inserted before the last element, and so on.

+This processor will interpolate functions within the 'content' field.

 ## `multi_to_blob`

 If an input supports multiple part messages but your output does not you will